Rebates for Residential EV Chargers in Massachusetts

 Westfield Gas & Electric - MA

-Westfield Gas & Electric - MA has a program called "WG&E EV Chargers" that offers rebates for EV Chargers installed in residences.
+Westfield Gas & Electric - MA offers rebates for residential EV chargers through a program called "WG&E EV Chargers."

 The WG&E EV Chargers program offers a rebate of $200 - 400 per charger.
 The incentive may cover up to 100% of the project cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be non-networked.